pronsSec/sherl0ck/README.md

 # sherl0ck

 Search an entire directory of .eml email files for a word or phrase... in over 100 languages.
+You input the search phrase and it translates to the language you choose BEFORE searching to match the email language.
+Yeah it's sick tbh.

 ![Screenshot 2023-02-27 at 10 35 26 PM](https://user-images.githubusercontent.com/93559326/221773478-4881db95-2036-4e86-9ed5-fb3ae6c6a37d.png)